MurphyWants/Screeps-PlanB/PseudoCode/TotalPseudocode.md

       - If harvester unit is less than 6, spawn harvester
         - **Expand**
   - Enqueue Tasks
-    - **Expand**
     - For each spawner, if energy is equal to 0,
       - If spawner.memory.IsQueued is undefined, define it to be false.
 If spawner.memory.IsQueued is false, then: helper function: helper_add_queue(spawner, spawner.name, spawner.room)
+      - room.memory.task_queue[0]
+    - For each controller, if controller.memory.creep_task is false (should be creep name), helper_add_queue(controller, controller_name, room)
+      - room.memory.task_queue[5]
     - For each container, extension, lab, link, nuker, powerspawn, storage,tower when energy is 0
       - if structures.memory.IsQueued is undefined, define it to false.
-If structures.memory.IsQueued is false, then: helper_add_queue(energy_fill, structure.name, structure.room)
+If structures.memory.IsQueued is false, then: helper_add_queue(energy_fill, name, structure.room)
-      - Define name as [structuretype, name]
+      - Define name as Structure.id
+      - room.memory.task_queue[10]
+    - For each structure, check if it needs repair:
+      - Tower, Extension, Controller, Spawn, Container: if structure.htis<structure.hitsMax
+      - Road, Rampart Wall: if structure.hits < (structure.hitsMax * (3 / 4))
+      - And if structure.memory.IsQueued == false (or undefined)
+      - Add these to queue: helper_add_queue(repair, id, room)
+      - Queue room.memory.task_queue[15]
-    - For each controller, if controller.memory.creep_task is false (should be creep name), helper_add_queue(controller, controller_name, room)
+    - For each construction site, if construction_site.memory.IsQueued is undefined, set to true
+      -  helper_add_queue(build, id, room)
+      - Queue room.memory.task_queue[20]
   - For each creep; by role
     - Patrol unit
       - Switch (true)